rangsimanketkaew/QM-on-TAIWANIA/README.md

   - [ ] MPICH or MVAPICH
   - [ ] GP-GPU (CUDA)

+* `suborca` will generate a lot of tempolrary and scratch files in working directory, where input file is.
+So `suborca` will make the symbolic link of input file to scratch folder of server in order to avoid creating those scratch files in working directory.
+So ORCA will read linking standard input file and print output file to working directory.

 * This script supports the ORCA PBS job submission only with OpenMPI.

 * ORCA official website: https://orcaforum.cec.mpg.de/